ellelang/LRs/Vocabulary Grocery.md

 I've been on a "less sugar diet" since January 1st.
 I miss my cookies and slices of cake and pie, I miss my sweetened coffees...but I'm doing okay.

+### 1/9/2019

+Good thinking takes time.
+Ponder.
+We have a lot of automatic responses in our brain cells and that is not always good...!

+- ponder: to think about : reflect on <pondered the events of the day> intransitive verb : to think or consider especially quietly, soberly, and deeply

+- at stake:  at issue : in jeopardy The life of the wounded pilot is at stake
+-  30 megabytesof data.